Teaser Image

 Acknowledgment

-This work was funded by the Carl Zeiss Foundation with the ReScaLe project.
+This work was partially funded by the Carl Zeiss Foundation with the ReScaLe project.

 Nick Heppert is supported by the Konrad Zuse School of Excellence in Learning and Intelligent Systems (ELIZA) through the DAAD programme Konrad Zuse Schools of Excellence in Artificial Intelligence, sponsored by the Federal Ministry of Education and Research.